Rotron Aerospace

-Rotron Power Limited is a British aircraft engine manufacturer based in Semley, Wiltshire.
+Rotron Aerospace (formerly Rotron Power) is a British aircraft engine manufacturer based in Semley, Wiltshire.
 The company specializes in the design and manufacture of Wankel engines for unmanned aerial vehicles, light aircraft and helicopters.

+History

-The company was founded in 2008 by Gilo Cardozo, who designed the company's first Wankel engine to power a paramotor flight over Mount Everest on 14 May 2007.
+The company was founded as Rotron Power in 2008 by Gilo Cardozo, who designed the company's first Wankel engine to power a paramotor flight over Mount Everest on 14 May 2007.